iaeiou/blue-plankton-2/content/posts/fragments-of-iceland.md

 Some of you may wonder about buying a second SIM card, and putting $30 on it, and popping it in when the throttling starts.
 I tried that and it had zero effect on the throttling.

-The bottom line is, if you move to rural New Hampshire you should get a Jetpack -- or something similar - before you arrive.
-Even if you get Comcast service - which I hope you'll do - the mifi will still come in handy.

 ## Stick With Comcast

 My advice is: don't consider any living situation that doesn't provide Comcast.
 If you've found a rural home you love but Comcast isn't provided, frequently you'll find that 15 minutes up the road you can get Comcast and it's highest level of internet speed.

-So making Comcast service a stipulation of the home you select, doesn't mean forgoing living on a mountain in the woods on in a valley by a river.
+Making Comcast service a stipulation of the home you select, doesn't mean forgoing living on a mountain in the woods on in a valley by a river.

+I also recommend you get mifi before you arrive here.
+It will still come in handy, including during the period while you're house-hunting.